-- (d) There are responsibilities to other parties - (e) It is necessary for the protection of pupils, staff or property - (f) The presence at work of the employee under investigation may be an obstacle to a proper investigation. - 3.9 Suspension is not intended to be a disciplinary sanction.
-You will receive full pay and benefits during a period of suspension (unless you are otherwise absent from work due to sickness or other leave and have exhausted the pay entitlements connected to such absence). - 3.10 During a period of suspension the School may require that you do not: - 3.10.1 attend School at any time (except with the prior agreement of the Headteacher or Chair); - 3.10.2 communicate in any way with parents, pupils or governors except: - (a) with the prior written agreement of the Headteacher/Chair; or - (b) where following the investigation you are called to a formal disciplinary meeting, when you may then approach parents, pupils or governors as potential witnesses but this must be done via the Investigating Manager to avoid any data breach or breach of confidentiality. - 3.10.3 discuss the fact of your suspension or the fact, or nature, of the allegations against you with any member of staff except: - (a) with the prior written agreement of the Headteacher/Chair; - (b) for communication with your Companion who is a Trade Union representative; - (c) where you are called to an interview with the Investigating Manager or a Disciplinary Meeting, when you approach a Companion who is a colleague; or - (d) where you are called to a formal Disciplinary Meeting you may approach work colleagues as potential witnesses in support of your case. - 3.11 During a period of suspension the School may suspend your access to your email account and to the Managed Learning Environment (MLE)/Virtual Learning Environment (VLE). - 3.12 During a period of suspension the School may take such steps as necessary to cover your lessons or other commitments. - 3.13 During any period of suspension your contractual duties to the School and to the Governing Body (whether express or implied) remain in force and enforceable.
+- 3.10 During a period of suspension, the School may require that you do not: - (a) attend the School at any time (except with the prior agreement of the Headteacher or Chair); - (b) communicate in any way with parents, pupils, Governors or any other third party connected to the School except: - i. with the prior written agreement of the Headteacher/Chair; or - where following an investigation, you are called to a formal Disciplinary Meeting, when you may then approach parents, pupils, Governors or any other third party connected to the School as potential witnesses but this must be done via the Investigating Manager to avoid any data breach or breach of confidentiality; - (c) discuss the fact of your suspension or the fact, or nature, of the allegations against you with any member of staff except: - i. with the prior written agreement of the Headteacher/Chair; - ii. for communication with your Companion where your Companion is a Trade Union representative; - where you are called to an interview with the Investigating Manager, a Disciplinary Meeting or a suspension meeting, when you approach a Companion who is a colleague; or - where you are called to a formal Disciplinary Meeting, you may approach work colleagues as potential witnesses in support of your case, but this must be done via the Investigating Manager to avoid any data breach or breach of confidentiality. - 3.11 During periods of suspension the School may suspend your access to your email account and to the Managed Learning Environment (MLE)/Virtual Learning Environment (VLE). - 3.12 During periods of suspension the School may take such steps as are necessary to cover your workload. - 3.13 During any period of suspension your contractual duties to the School and to the Governing Board (whether express or implied) remain in force and enforceable. - 3.14 During any periods of suspension, the Headteacher, or where it is the Headteacher who has been suspended, the Chair, will appoint an appropriate member of staff, or in the case of the suspension of the Headteacher, a member of the Governing Board, to act as a point of contact for you.
+This individual will not be able to discuss the disciplinary issue with you, but will be responsible for keeping you informed of any relevant workplace developments and maintaining your relationship with the School.